inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 There, that ought to patch it.
 Dist it out, wouldja?"
 		-- Cold Fusion, 1989
-The history of the rise of Christianity has everything to do with politics, culture, and human frailties and nothing to do with supernatural manipulation of events.
+The history of the rise of Christianity has everything to do with politics, culture, and human frailties and nothing to do with supernatural manilation of events.
 Had divine intervention been the guiding force, surely two millennia after the birth of Jesus he would not have a world where there are more Muslims than Catholics, more Hindus than Protestants, and more